Knoxville, Tennessee: Settlement

 Problems immediately arose from the Holston Treaty.
 Blount believed that he had "purchased" much of what is now East Tennessee when the treaty was signed in 1791.
-However, the terms of the treaty came under dispute, culminating in continued violence on both sides.
+However, the terms of the treaty came under dispute, culminating in ongoing violence on both sides.
 When the government invited Cherokee chief Hanging Maw for negotiations in 1793, Knoxville settlers attacked the Cherokee against orders, killing the chief's wife.
 Peace was renegotiated in 1794.

 Antebellum era

 Knoxville served as capital of the Southwest Territory and as capital of Tennessee (admitted as a state in 1796) until 1817, when the capital was moved to Murfreesboro.
 Early Knoxville has been described as an "alternately quiet and rowdy river town".
 Early issues of the Knoxville Gazette—the first newspaper published in Tennessee—are filled with accounts of murder, theft, and hostile Cherokee attacks.
 Abishai Thomas, a friend of William Blount, visited Knoxville in 1794 and wrote that, while he was impressed by the town's modern frame buildings, the town had "seven taverns" and no church.

 Knoxville initially thrived as a way station for travelers and migrants heading west.
 Its location at the confluence of three major rivers in the Tennessee Valley brought flatboat and later steamboat traffic to its waterfront in the first half of the 19th century, and Knoxville quickly developed into a regional merchandising center.
 Local agricultural products—especially tobacco, corn, and whiskey—were traded for cotton, which was grown in the Deep South.
-The population of Knoxville more than doubled in the 1850s with the arrival of the East Tennessee and Georgia Railroad in 1855.'
+The population of Knoxville more than doubled in the 1850s with the arrival of the East Tennessee and Georgia Railroad in 1855.

 Among the most prominent citizens of Knoxville during the Antebellum years was James White's son, Hugh Lawson White (1773–1840).
 White first served as a judge and state senator, before being nominated by the state legislature to replace Andrew Jackson in the U.S. Senate in 1825.
 In 1836, White ran unsuccessfully for president, representing the Whig Party.